 Good to know: Find out more about being a young father.

 For mums and dads in apprenticeships

 Apprentices have a right to maternity and paternity leave and, women may be eligible for statutory maternity pay.

-Young parents are able to take a break from learning, just as you might take maternity leave from a job.
-You should be provided with opportunities to stay in touch with your place of learning (these might be called keep in touch days) and given the opportunity to continue your study.
+Young parents take a break from learning.
+But you will have opportunities to stay in touch with your place of work or learning.
+These might be called keep in touch days.

 Take Action: The Young Women's Trust's Work it Out programme provides free life, confidence and work coaching for young woman aged 16-30.